MORINGA – The Miracle Tree

 Many parts of the moringa plant are edible.

 Peoples around the world is eating fresh moringa leaves in may vary form.
 Moringa leaf powder is ideal source of vitamin B, vitamin C, vitamin K, manganese, protein, among other essential nutrients.
-The leaves are cooked and used like spinach.
+Moringa leaves are cooked and used like spinach.

 Moringa seeds removed from mature moringa pods, which are eaten like peas or roasted like nuts, contain high levels of vitamin C and moderate amounts of B vitamins and dietary minerals.

-The immature moringa seed pods, called “drumsticks”, are commonly know in India and South Asia.
+The immature moringa pods, called “drumsticks”, are commonly know in India and South Asia.
 Moringa pods possess good source of rich dietary fiber, potassium, magnesium, and manganese.